gazebosim/gazebo_test_cases/README.md

    will simply install shims that point to the Ionic Gazebo libraries.
 1. Build the workspace using `colcon`

+## Windows Tests
+Binaries for the prereleases are not availalbe for Windows, therefore, it is necessary to build all Gazebo packages from source following the [Install from source](https://gazebosim.org/docs/ionic/install_windows_src/) instructions.

 ## What if I want to test something else?
 If you would like to test the functionality of any other package or extend the capabilities tested above, please open additional tickets while following the format described above.